andrew/ultimate-awesome/README.md

 - [ai-links](https://github.com/khushmeeet/ai-links) - This is the list of links on Deep Learning that I have collected over time and still collecting.
 - [awesome-kaliningrad](https://github.com/kidig/awesome-kaliningrad) - Сборник советов и локаций по Калининграду.
 - [awesome-medium-articles](https://github.com/kiyonlin/awesome-medium-articles) - Awesome articles from medium.com.
-- [awesome-pentest-tools](https://github.com/koadt/awesome-pentest-tools) - Open-source offensive security tools, plus a vendor-agnostic AI agent that runs authorized pentest engagements using only tools from this list.
 - [awesome-ohdsi](https://github.com/konstjar/awesome-ohdsi) - A curated list of awesome OHDSI tools, packages, and resources for OMOP CDM.
 - [awesome-articles](https://github.com/kraftika/awesome-articles) - Awesome articles - you might come back soon to them.
 - [awesome-manual-QA-sources](https://github.com/krisztipely/awesome-manual-QA-sources) - A list about manual QA resources.